p0t4t0sandwich/TaterLib/README.md

 - Added the ability to set a player's prefix/suffix
 - Added numerical permission checks to `Player` for Forge/Fabric
 - Abstracted Brigadier commands
+- Simplified Plugin abstractions so depending on TaterLib is easier